zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

  * **secureVipAddress**

-    Specifies the `serviceId` when you use https.
+    Specifies the `serviceId` when you use Https.

     **Important!** Ensure that the value of `secureVipAddress` is the same as the value of `app`.

  * **instanceId**

     Specifies a unique id for the instance.
-Define a unique value for the instanceId in the following format:
+Define a unique value for the `instanceId` in the following format:

     ```{hostname}:{serviceId}:{port}```
  * **metadata**